beegeiger/Safework-Project/docs/contributing.md

 ### Documentation

 - Everything in the app should have clear documentation.
 Dorothy Bee is working on that for the existing code, so do your best to add documentation for any new/changed code that you write!
 If you have any questions or need help, comment in the issue!

+## Adding Data to the Arrest Incident Map

+- Check out [seeding_new_cities.md](https://github.com/beegeiger/Safework-Project/blob/master/docs/seeding_new_cities.md) for directions on adding support for new cities to the map.